albondad/halo-developer-test/README.md

 It wasn't much, but I added extra reactionary animations to some of the elements to help indicate guide the user when using the application.

-**4. Deployment **
+**4. Deployment**
-Just for the sake of ease of access, so people don't need to download this, install the modules, run the server, etc. etc, I just set up a online deployment up on Heroku so it could be easy to play around with and test.
+Just for the sake of ease of access, I was going to set up an online deployment, but it seems that the original files were modified in a way that results in a broken build after running `npm run build`.

-Feel free to view the [ONLINE DEPLOYMENT HERE](https://halo-test.herokuapp.com/)

 **What would I Could Have Done Better**
 Looking back at it now, I probably could have done somethings better.
 I probably could have simplified the Container, ContainerItem, List, ListItem, Alert, and AlertItem components into more two more general purpose components since they all followed the same Container-Item type relationship, and it would have better aligned with both the DRY Principle and the Atomic Design Methodology when it comes to reusability.